 ACVIM Stage B1: Dogs with heart murmurs but no heart enlargement or symptoms.
 No treatment is required at this time.

-ACVIM Stage B2: Dogs with heart murmurs and enlarged left atriums and/or ventricles but no symptoms.
+ACVIM Stage B2: Dogs with heart murmurs, enlarged left atrium and ventricle.
 Treatment is required to slow the development of congestive heart failure which may include an (ACE) inhibitor or pimobendan according to a recent study (EPIC trial), which works by relaxing the blood vessels, which helps to lower blood pressure.

 ACVIM Stage C: Dogs with heart murmurs, heart enlargement, and symptoms of congestive heart failure.
 Treatment may be increased to include an inodilator such as pimobendan, and more importantly, furosimide, a diuretic to help keep fluid from collecting in the lung tissue.

-ACVIM Stage D: Dogs not responding to treatment for congestive heart failure even if the dose of diuretics is very high.
-Permanent oxygen therapy and hospitalization are required at the end of life.
+ACVIM Stage D: Dogs not responding to the standard treatment for congestive heart failure may require permanent oxygen therapy and hospitalization at the end of life along with advanced medications.

 This disease requires a lifetime of medical follow-up with an update of the medical treatment modeled on the course of the diseases progression, determined on a case-by-case basis.
 Heart failure dogs suffer from fatigue, coughing, fainting, labored breathing, anorexia, and eventual death from refractory pulmonary edema and/or cardiac arrest.